 - Where the client or supplier do not have a Spanish VAT number, there will be an additional section to report foreign numbers.

 - Only Euro amounts can be reported.

-The complete document of Questions and answers on real-time electronic ledgers is available in the website of the Spanish tax authorities.
+The complete document of Questions and answers on real-time VAT reporting obligation is available in the website of the Spanish tax authorities.

 - By Marosa VAT